We help charitable initiatives get up and running quickly!

 Essentially three key things:

-- The ability to apply for grants and funding by sitting under the Gift Collective’s umbrella.
+2. The ability to apply for grants and funding by sitting under Gift Collective’s umbrella.

 Do I need to charge GST on funds I raise?